 Frank Bures is the author of The Geography of Madness: Penis Thieves, Voodoo Death and the Search for the Meaning of the World’s Strangest Syndromes, and editor of Under Purple Skies: The Minneapolis Anthology.
 His stories and essays have appeared in Harper’s, Aeon, Lapham’s Quarterly, Runner’s World, The New Republic, The Washington Post Magazine and other places.
-They have also been included in the Best American Travel Writing, selected as “Notable” in the Best American Sports Writing and the Best American Essays.
+They have also been included in the Best American Travel Writing and selected as “Notable” picks for the Best American Sports Writing and the Best American Essays.
 He is a contributing writer for The Rotarian and a contributing editor for Poets & Writers.
 He speaks Swahili, Italian and a few other languages less well and lives in Minneapolis.
 You can sign up for his news, stories, classes, etc. over at TinyLetter.

 Praise for The Geography of Madness: